hilfazer/Projects/Godot/Serialization/README.txt

+Main features:
+- serialization of selected Node branch instead of always everything
+- serializing to RAM and later to a file instead of straight to a file
+- preserving order of children Nodes

 HierarchicalSerializer stores serialized nodes' data in a Dictionary where all keys are Strings.
 Values can be anything that an be serialized to/from a Resource.
 So you may use all Godot's built-in types.